-I then applied the Grief Recovery Method® tools and these finally helped me to face the major losses in my life until I was finally free to move forward.
+I then applied the Grief Recovery Method® tools and these finally helped me to face the major losses in my life until I was free to move forward.
 The key was to heal the holes in my heart so that I could find peace of mind and the freedom to live well.
 This is why I’m such an advocate of The Grief Recovery Method® and why I trained to be a Grief Recovery Specialist® so that I could help others discover and face their losses – hopefully sooner than the 34 years it took me to figure out!

-With over ten years’ experience of training in the corporate, public and voluntary sectors, and six years as a business-owner, I’m excited to now be in a position to work with individuals, parents, professionals and companies who recognise the importance of dealing with the emotional and mental impacts of illness, bereavement, relationship break-ups, job loss, etc.
+With over ten years’ experience of training in the corporate, public and voluntary sectors, and seven years as a business-owner, I’m excited to now be in a position to work with individuals, parents, professionals and companies who recognise the importance of dealing with the emotional and mental impacts of illness, bereavement, relationship break-ups, job loss, etc.

 Why is this important?
 Because ignoring the emotional and mental impact of life-changing events is not only costly to you, but also to your family, friends, colleagues, employers and wider community.
 Grief is a natural and everyday experience in our lives; it’s time for us to learn how to handle it and how to move beyond the pain.
 I know it can be done because I’ve done it and I’ve helped lots of people do it.